Radiation Alone vs Chemoradiation in Endometrial Cancer Recurrence with Ann H. Klopp

 Om Podcasten

-The International Journal of Gynecological Cancer publishes content on novel and relevant topics in the field of gynecologic cancer.
-IJGC Podcast features short interview segments with leading experts discussing the latest research in their respective areas.
-The podcasts will serve as an interactive and education experience for all our listeners. * The purpose of this podcast is to educate and to inform.
+The International Journal of Gynecological Cancer (IJGC) podcast explores the latest research on detection, prevention, diagnosis, and treatment of gynecologic malignancies.
+Enjoy interviews with leading experts as they discuss novel and relevant topics in the field of gynecologic cancer.
+Join Editor-in-Chief Dr. Pedro Ramirez and his guests for an interactive and educational experience.
+Subscribe now or listen on your favourite podcast platform.
+IJGC - ijgc.bmj.com - is the official journal of the International Gynecologic Cancer Society and the European Society of Gynaecological Oncology. * The purpose of this podcast is to educate and to inform.
 The content of this podcast does not constitute medical advice and it is not intended to function as a substitute for a healthcare practitioner’s judgement, patient care or treatment.
 The views expressed by contributors are those of the speakers.
 BMJ does not endorse any views or recommendations discussed or expressed on this podcast.
 Listeners should also be aware that professionals in the field may have different opinions.
 By listening to this podcast, listeners agree not to use its content as the basis for their own medical treatment or for the medical treatment of others.